javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 ## Other variants: ?.(), ?.[]

-The optional chaining `?.` is not an operator, but a special syntax construct, that also works with functions and square brackets.
+The optional chaining `?.` also works with functions and square brackets.

 For example, `?.()` is used to call a function that may not exist.